ethereum/eth-wiki/roadmap/istanbul.md

 - Shelve indefinitely: 663, two of the account versioning proposals (most likely 1891 and 1707+1712)

 ### **Storage gas cost cluster**

-Relevant:
+#### Key benefits:
+Some opcodes are mispriced, and by repricing them more transations could fit into blocks.
+A separate new counter that counts gas with more granularity prepares clients for how eWASM contracts meter gas.

+#### Relevant EIPs:
 - [1884 Repricing for trie-size-dependent opcodes](https://eips.ethereum.org/EIPS/eip-1884) (Martin Holst Swende)
 - [2035 Stateless Clients - Repricing SLOAD and SSTORE to pay for block proofs](https://eips.ethereum.org/EIPS/eip-2035) (Alexey Akhunov)
 - [2045 add EIP for fractional gas costs](https://github.com/ethereum/EIPs/pull/2045) (Casey Detrio)

+#### Key concepts
+Current gas costs do not reflect the true CPU cost of operations.
+In particular, SLOAD and BALANCE are overpriced.
 1884 Increases SLOAD and BALANCE gas costs, to properly reflect real relative CPU-time cost.
-2035 Part of the **state rent** roadmap, also increases SLOAD in order to allow better block proof transmission.
+A new opcode SELFBALANCE is also introduced.

 2045 Introduces a new gas counter `particles` to be used in eWASM and changes gas costs of storage.

+#### EIP interactions
+Other EIPs that affect storage gas costs might be:
+- 2035 Part of the **state rent** roadmap, also increases SLOAD in order to allow better block proof transmission.

+#### Key questions
+- Should the SLOAD parameter used in 1884 and 2035 be compared and a single parameter selected for both?
+- Does 2045 affect either 1884 or 2035?

+#### Probable path forward
+- Prepare for Istanbul: 1884, 2045, probably 2035 (see **state rent** cluster)
+- Prepare for April 2020 Hard Fork: None
+- Shelve indefinitely: None

 ### **Chain metadata cluster**